elmejdki/Library/README.md

-# Project Name
+# Library

-> One paragraph statement about the project.
+> This a book Library project where it show's different books that are available in the store and allow the user to add more books or delete some other ones

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.

 ## Built With

-- Major languages,
+- HTMl,
-- frameworks,
+- CSS,
-- technologies used
+- Javascript

 ## Live Demo